atenea03/Atenea-Convert-Images/README.md

   · Filenames are preserved — only the extension changes.

-   © 2026 Atenea Store Tools — Internal use only
+   © 2026 Atenea Store Tools
 -----------